AvayaExperiencePlatform/omni-sdk-android/README.md

     Installing, downloading, copying or using this SDK is subject to terms and conditions available in the LICENSE file
 ## Installation

-Before you can start using the Messaging SDK, there are a few setup steps you need to complete.
+Before you can start using the Core & Messaging SDK, there are a few setup steps you need to complete.

 ### Provisioning Requirements